 The following table sets forth the net quantities of proved reserves and proved developed reserves during the periods indicated.
-This information includes the oil and gas segment's royalty and net working interest share of the reserves in oil and gas properties.
-Net proved oil and gas reserves for the year ended December 31, 2013, 2014, and 2015 were prepared by the Company's reserve engineers and audited by DeGolyer and MacNaughton (D&M) utilizing data compiled by the Company.
+This information includes the Company's royalty and net working interest share of the reserves in oil and gas properties.
+Net proved oil and gas reserves for the years ended December 31, 2014, 2015, and 2016 were prepared by the Company's reserve engineers and audited by DeGolyer and MacNaughton (D&M) utilizing data compiled by the Company.
 There are many uncertainties inherent in estimating proved reserve quantities, and projecting future production rates and timing of future development costs.
 In addition, reserve estimates of new discoveries are more imprecise than those of properties with a production history.
 Accordingly, these estimates are subject to change as additional information becomes available.
 All reserves are located in the United States.